Sn0wye/whatisthis/README.md

 This repository serves as a learning project to create and deploy multiple microservices using different technologies and languages, with a focus on enabling communication between them.

+TLDR; There will be A LOT of overengineering, but that's the point.
+The goal is to learn and experiment with different technologies and patterns, not to create a production-ready application.

 ## Services

 | Service Name   | Description                                       | Language | Framework   | Ports                     |